mbr/guttenberg/README.markdown

 How to install
 ==============
-To install, simply click on this link: <https://github.com/downloads/mbr/guttenberg/guttenberg.crx> or select "Latest Version" from the big "Download" button above.
+To install, simply click on this link: <https://github.com/downloads/mbr/guttenberg/guttenberg.crx> or select "guttenberg.crx" from the big "Download" button above.